think-privacy/ThinkPrivacy/about.md

 **Licensing**

 This main pages of the site operate under the GNU Affero General Public License v3.0 and you can read that [here](https://github.com/danarel/realprivacy/blob/master/LICENSE){:target="_blank"}.
 The blog is operating under the Creative Commons CC BY-SA 4.0 license.
 Read more about that [here](https://creativecommons.org/licenses/by-sa/4.0/){:target="_blank"} to learn how you can and cannot use the sites blog posts.

+The FAQ section on this site is a modified version of [Switching.Software's](https://www.switching.software) FAQ section.